roq-trading/roq-test/README.md

 Some noteworthy observations

+* The client will automatically receive download information immediately after an established connection to a market gateway.
+This allows the client to initialize internal state before any order is being placed.
 * The client must use its own strictly increasing number scheme (per market gateway) to identify orders.
 (This number scheme is completely unrelated to any other connected client).
 The market gateway will use its own internal